Skip to main content

 Since there is no pre-med/pre-health major, students should select a major that is interesting and challenging and allows them to pursue a variety of career opportunities.
 Any major is acceptable as long as it allows the student to complete the requirements listed below.

-What classes should I take for medical or dental school?
+What classes should I take for medical, dental, or PA school?

 Requirements can vary by school, but most medical and dental schools require the courses listed below.
-If you are interested in PA/physician assistant, visit our Physician Assistant page.
+If you are interested in PA/physician assistant, visit our Physician Assistant page for a list of required courses and other helpful information.

 Medical and Dental Schools prefer CLASSROOM-BASED coursework and labs taken during regular academic semesters (fall and spring).
 Therefore we DO NOT recommend winter/summer session or any on-line courses for the prerequisites.